3 years

 Consumer Behavior:

-This course requires fundamental knowledge of the marketing discipline and strong notions of research methodology as well as the retail environment.
-This course requires students to be able to apply concepts and theories learnt in the course of Marketing Management.
-Students are expected to consider critically new concepts and theories in order to integrate them in practical case studies.
+This course requires fundamental knowledge of the marketing discipline and strong notions of research methodology and the retail environment.
+This course requires students to apply concepts and theories learnt in Marketing Management.
+Students are expected to critically consider new concepts and theories to integrate them in practical case studies.

 Design Thinking: